 Horses originating in Kansas must meet the general requirements.
-A negative test for equine infectious anemia (Coggins Test) within 12 months prior to exhibition is strongly encouraged but not required.
+A Valid VS Form 10-11 showing evidence of a negative Equine Infectious Anemia (Coggins) text conducted by a state-approved laboratory within 12 months prior to exhibition is required by KDA-DAH.